Time-dependent Ginzburg-Landau theory of the vortex spin Hall effect: Discussion and Conclusion

-Before ending, we discuss how to detect the {\it inverse} vortex SHE experimentally.
-As pointed out in Introduction, there is a similarity between the {\it inverse} vortex SHE under discussion and the vortex Nernst effect~\cite{Wang06,Pourret06}.
-This means that if any heating is involved with the spin injection process for the {\it inverse} vortex SHE (e.g., Refs.~\cite{Umeda18,Sharma23}), the {\it inverse} vortex SHE and the vortex Nernst effect entangle, because in both cases the output signal is the transverse electric voltage.
-Here, we discuss a way of distinguishing the {\it inverse} vortex SHE from the vortex Nernst effect.
+Below we discuss a way of identifying the {\it inverse} vortex SHE, by distinguishing it from the vortex Nernst effect from symmetry point of view.
 We consider the situation shown in Fig.~\ref{fig:VSHE-NE}, where a bilayer composed of ferromagnetic insulator (FI) layer and type-II superconductor (SC) is placed under a temperature bias $\Delta T= T_2 - T_1$.
 The situation is similar to that of Ref.~\cite{Umeda18,Sharma23} where the FI and SC correspond to Y$_3$Fe$_5$O$_{12}$ and NbN, respectively.
 Due to the spin Seebeck effect, spins are injected from FI to SC, and a spin accumulation gradient is established in the SC layer.
 Then, following the {\it inverse} vortex SHE discussed in Sec.~\ref{Sec:IVSHE}, a transverse voltage,